HTTP-RPC/Kilo/README.md

     * `WebServiceProxy` - invocation proxy for HTTP-RPC services
     * `ResultHandler` - callback interface for handling results
     * `Result` - abstract base class for typed results
-    * `Authentication` - interface representing an authentication provider
-    * `BasicAuthentication` - HTTP basic authentication provider
     * `Decoder` - interface representing a content decoder
     * `JSONDecoder` - class that decodes a JSON response

 The JAR file for the Java client implementation of HTTP-RPC can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
-Java 7 or later is required.
+Java 8 or later is required.

 ### WebServiceProxy Class
 The `WebServiceProxy` class acts as a client-side invocation proxy for HTTP-RPC web services.
 Internally, it uses an instance of `HttpURLConnection` to send and receive data. `POST` requests are encoded as "multipart/form-data".